Lullabot/metatag/README.txt

    automatically assign values.
 If the Token module is enabled there will be a "Browse available tokens" link that opens a popup to list & insert the available tokens.
-4. If you want to set bundle/conent type overrides, go to the "Manage fields" page for that entity, e.g. for an "Article" content type it would be: admin/structure/types/manage/article/fields.
+4. You can add bundle defaults by clicking on "Add metatag defaults" and filling out the form.
+5. If you want to adjust metatags for a specific entity, then you need to add the Metatag field.
+Follow these steps:

+   5.1 Go to the "Manage fields" of the bundle where you want the metatag field
+       to appear.
-  4.1 Select "Meta tags" from the "Add a new field" selector.
+   5.2 Select "Meta tags" from the "Add a new field" selector.
-  4.2 Fill in a label for the field, e.g. "Meta tags", and set an appropiate
+   5.3 Fill in a label for the field, e.g. "Meta tags", and set an appropiate
        machine name, e.g. "meta_tags".
-  4.3 Click the "Save and continue" button.
+   5.4 Click the "Save and continue" button.
-  4.5 If the site supports multiple languages, and translations have been
+   5.5 If the site supports multiple languages, and translations have been
        enabled for this entity, select "Users may translate this field" to use Drupal's translation system.

 DrupalConsole integration
 --------------------------------------------------------------------------------